Seyran Ohanyan: Legal issues

 In January 2019, Ohanyan was charged with "overthrowing the constitutional order" in relation to the 2008 Armenian presidential election protests, when army and police forces suppressed mass protests against the election results, resulting in the deaths of 10 people.
 Ohanyan was serving as Chief of the General Staff at the time.
 He was tried along with former president Robert Kocharyan, general Yuri Khachaturov, and former security council secretary Armen Gevorgyan, although the trial was delayed in September 2020 due to Ohanyan's participation in the 2020 Nagorno-Karabakh war.
 The trial ended in March 2021 after the Constitutional Court of Armenia declared unconstitutional the article of the criminal code under which Ohanyan, Kocharyan, Khachaturov, and Gevorgyan were being tried.

 In March 2020, he was charged with embezzlement of state funds during his tenure as defence minister.
 Ohanyan denies all charges.

 In May 2021, Ohanyan was charged with embezzlement of property from the Dzoraget Hydroelectric Power Station.
 Ohanyan denies the charges.

 Personal life

 Ohanyan is married to Ruzanna Khachatryan, an Armenian doctor, and has three sons and one daughter.
 His oldest son David is an officer in the Armenian Army.
-His other son Arthur is an officer in the Artsakh Defence Army and was wounded during the 2020 Nagorno-Karabakh war.
+His other son Arthur was an officer in the Artsakh Defence Army and was wounded during the 2020 Nagorno-Karabakh war.